Yelodash/Snmp.sh/README.md

 # Snmp.sh

-All in one SNMP Enumeration Tool
+All in one SNMP Enumeration Tool that I use for CTFs. it will autodetect the snmp version, do a scan of the mibs and make a folder with all the txt with leaked information about the target.

 ```
 Required: